whyowisp/token-of-exchange/docs/index.md

 - Technological advancements can increase production output (not included in the alpha model).
 - Centralizing capital and labor within a company structure enhances output. *(Simulation rule, not a real-world assumption)*
-- Consumption is 1 product/resident/round
+- Base consumption is 1 product/resident/round

 ## Variables